 The SPARC Working Group “Laser Spectroscopy” is involved in the preparation of the laser spectroscopy experiments at the FAIR storage rings ESR, HESR and CRYRING.
 Within the framework of these research projects, our activities are concentrated on the technical development of laser and detection systems, and on (the optimization of) detection and measuring methods.
 In the following, an overview is given of the concrete projects of the different groups and their common research activities, and how the groups shall work together.
 For details we like to refer to the websites of the individual collaboration partners, as listed below.

 Laser spectroscopy of highly charged ions and exotic atoms is an important part of the current GSI atomic physics research program, and will be extended by the considerable advantages of FAIR.
 This work is on the one hand motivated by investigations of the structure and dynamics of highly charged ions, and on the other hand by tests of fundamental constants.
 The laser-spectroscopic investigations range from heavy ions at relativistic velocities in storage rings (ESR and later HESR), to ions almost at rest at cryogenic temperatures in traps (SPECTRAP at HITRAP).
-Here, the bases for later applications of this procedure, which will be to only realistic and most effective cooling method for such high energies, are studied.
 All these experiments require continuous technical advancement, both in the area of laser development, as well as in detection and analysis methods, in order to master the challenges at the new experimental facilities.

 Prof. Weinheimer and Volker Hannen (University of Münster) concerns itself, among other things, with the development of optical detection systems for the ESR, and of single-photon detectors for SPECTRAP.
 The recent development of a new mirror system at the ESR significantly improved the detection efficiency of infrared photons emitted by relativistic ion beams (0.7 c) and therefore the long seek hyperfine splitting resonance in lithium-like bismuth was observed for the first time.
 Presently this group is developing another detector in order to monitor XUV-photons.
 The first application of this detector is foreseen for the coming beryllium-like krypton experiment at the ESR, but also opens the perspective of introducing this kind of setup for future laser experiments at the HESR.
 Furthermore the construction of a fluorescence detection chamber for CRYRING is planned.